-This draft Drought Plan (dDP) identifies how Albion Eco intends to provide a sustainable, efficient, secure and affordable supply of wholesome water to its customers in the event of drought conditions.
+This Drought Plan identifies how Albion Eco intends to provide a sustainable, efficient, secure and affordable supply of wholesome water to its customers in the event of drought conditions.
 Whilst not relevant for the purpose of Section 39(B), non-potable supplies are considered in this document.